In journalism classes, students are told again and again:

 This is solid advice.
-If a journalist calls a defendant a “murderer” in front of the world, and then the defendant is *acquitted*, the journalist and his publication have a nasty problem.
-The erstwhile defendant can sue their butts into bankruptcy for libel.
+If a journalist calls a defendant a murderer in print to the world, and then the defendant is *acquitted*, the journalist and his publication have a nasty problem.
+The erstwhile defendant can sue their butts into bankruptcy for defamation.
 All he must do is hold up the “murderer” article in one hand–which is now a blatant lie and aspersion, legally speaking–and the certificate from a court and a jury of his peers saying that he is NOT a murderer in the other hand.
-Game over.

 That’s when the (former) journalist and his (insolvent) newspaper give the guy all their dollars and beg his pardon.
 As it turns out, the argument ‘But we all know he really did it!’ carries surprisingly little weight in a civil libel suit.

 It’s appalling how many publications are printing and broadcasting that former Minneapolis police officer Derek Chauvin “murdered” George Floyd, when a trial hasn’t even begun–appalling both because of the risk to the publications and because of the utter disregard for the presumption of innocence.